 MLB Baseball 9th Inning Rules

 If, at the end of nine full innings, the game is tied, it goes into extra innings.
 A game in extra innings ends when the road team leads at the end of an inning, or when the home team takes the lead.
 There is no limit to extra innings and games can continue as long as it remains tied at the end of each inning.
 The longest game in MLB history lasted 26 innings between the Braves and Dodgers in 1920.

-Although not a rule, a large ninth inning trend is for major league managers often bring in defensive replacements in the ninth inning of a baseball game.
-They replace weak defensive players with strong defensive players who replace weaker ones to strengthen a team's defense in the ninth inning.
+Although not a rule, a large ninth inning trend is for major league managers to bring in defensive replacements in the ninth inning of a baseball game.
+They are strong defensive players who replace weaker ones to strengthen a team's defense in the ninth inning.
 This can be risky if a game goes into extra innings.

 Michael Black has been a freelance writer based in South Central Pennsylvania since 2010.
 He graduated from York College of Pennsylvania with a Bachelor of Arts degree in professional writing.
 He has written music- and writing-related articles for various websites.